Updated April 8, 2019

-I often have the opportunity and privilege of working with new managers who are navigating the challenge of assuming their new roles.
-They are energetic and eager to learn and make the necessary adjustments as they move from being a single contributor to successfully serving as a manager.
+Working with new managers who are navigating the challenge of assuming their new roles has always been rewarding for me.
+They are energetic and eager to learn and want to make the necessary adjustments as they move from being a single contributor to successfully serving as a manager.

-Based on my experience, here are the five most common lessons that new managers should quickly learn if they want to succeed:
+Based on my experience, there are five common lessons that new managers should quickly learn if they want to succeed:

 - Focus on others not yourself.